jessetane/uri-router/readme.md

 * Captures and prevents default link-click and form-submit behaviors.
 * Pushes the history for _any_ location change, hashes are not special.
 * Provides an optional callback mechanism to support transitions.
-* Queues recursive updates properly (default window.history.back() runs in next tick, but disregards succeeding pushState calls).
+* Queues recursive updates properly (window.history.back runs in next tick, but disregards succeeding pushState calls).
 * Nestable!

 ## Example